wyndchyme/minecraft-3ds-unistore/README.md

 # THE TEAM PROTEUS MINECRAFT 3DS UNISTORE

+### IMPORTANT: THIS UNISTORE IS IN THE PROCESS OF MERGING WITH THE [COMMUNITY UNISTORE](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore)

 ![Minecraft 3DS UniStore](https://github.com/mc-3ds-team/minecraft-3ds-unistore/blob/main/img/logo.png?raw=true)

 ## QR Code for installing on the Universal Updater
 ![Minecraft 3DS UniStore QR Code](https://github.com/mc-3ds-team/minecraft-3ds-unistore/blob/main/img/proteusstoreqr.png?raw=true)

-To install this Unistore, open the Universal Updater, go to "Settings" (:settings:) > "Select UniStore...".
-Press the "Add" (:add:) button, then the "QR Code" (:qr_code:) button.
+To install this Unistore, open the Universal Updater, go to "Settings" > "Select UniStore...".
+Press the "Add" button, then the "QR Code" button.
 Then, scan the QR Code.
 It will download and install the Unistore.
 Open it by selecting ```minecraft-3ds.unistore``` in the list of Unistores.

 ## Information